Jabrahamjohn/tekilipay/README.md

 ## Acknowledgements

 * MPESA and the MPESA Logo are registered trademarks of Safaricom Ltd
-* WordPress and the WordPress logo are registered trademarks of Automattic Inc
+* WordPress and the WordPress logo are registered trademarks of Automattic Inc.
 * WooCommerce and the WooCommerce logo are registered trademarks of Automattic Inc.

 ## License